pnc-virtual-company/2022-G5-VC2-PART2/README.md

     - Clone project

-    - On php MyAdmin, create a  new database : example_db
+    - On php MyAdmin, create a  new database :  (name of database it's up to you)

     - Go to /back
     - Copy the .env.example to .env
-    - on  .env file, update the database name :
+    - on  .env file, update the database name DB_DATABASE=(The database name that you create on php MyAdmin)
-    	DB_DATABASE=example_db

     - Launch  composer install
     - Launch  npm install
     - Launch php artisan migrate
-    - Launch  php artisan key:generate

     - Go to /front
     - Launch  npm install